bthate/rssbot/docs/source.rst

 SOURCE
 ######

-genocide is written in pure python3, here is the code used:
+rssbot is written in pure python3, here is the code used:

 olib
 ====